shwethin/AI-CODE-Whisperer/README.md

 # AI-CODE-WHISPERER

+Projects and solutions developed for AI Code Whisperer, showcasing how AI can be used as a coding partner through effective prompting, debugging, and iterative problem-solving.

 # 🚀 My Web Apps Collection

-This repository contains 3 web-based applications built using modern AI-assisted development tools.
+This repository contains 3 web-based applications built using modern AI-assisted development tools by Team:3bugged

 ## 🧠 Apps Included